wordofwarning/wordofwarning.org/current/2016-hazard/programme/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-*A free (unticketed) afternoon of incidental intervention and sited performance in Mcr City Centre, presented by Word of Warning on Saturday 9 July: turn up at any time from 12 noon to 5pm and discover activity in and around St Ann's Square…*
+*A free afternoon of incidental intervention and sited performance in Mcr City Centre, presented by Word of Warning on Saturday 9 July: turn up at any time from 12 noon to 5pm and discover activity around <a href="http://www.google.com/maps/d/embed?mid=zUP9hOfLluWs.kfWwdpVK74IU" target="_blank">St Ann's Square</a>…*

 #### Venue + Booking Details
 Date: Saturday 9 July, 12noon-5pm